-Envisioning Our Future Coast is a storytelling website with the purpose of awareness and education about the future of Louisiana's disappearing coastline.
+Envisioning Our Future Coast is a storytelling website with the purpose of awareness & education about the future of Louisiana's disappearing coastline.
 It's a project of the Walton Family Foundation with support from Restore the Mississippi River Delta.
 The website is based on WFF fellow Dr. Donald Boesch's groundbreaking report about the prospect of a smaller, yet productive coast in the decades to come.
-This website tells one aspect of a much bigger story surrounding climate change, disappearing land, and coastal restoration.
+It tells one aspect of a much bigger story surrounding climate change, disappearing land, and coastal restoration.

 - Walton Family Foundation